adamwasiak/thehangmangame/README.md

 1. Extend the user input validation to capature non alphabetical characters such as numbers or any other characters.
 2. In order to enhance user experience a graphical additions to make the game more entertaining will need to be considered.
 These could include some static graphics around the      play terminal.
 3. In order to attract new users or to retain exisiting users a user selection could be introduced.
-This is a user can select what thyme they would like to get the words created    for.
+This is where a user can select what thyme they would like to get the words      created for.
 This would certainly make the experience a lot more entertaining for the end user.
 4. As the game uses an external resource for word section a backup will need to be arranged in a form of an array of word, should the external resource become unavailable.